casper-network/docs/source/docs/casper/faq/faq-general.md

 <summary><b>What are the important aspects to consider when delegating tokens to a validator?</b></summary>

-Users should consider consistent uptime, prompt upgrades and commission rates when choosing a validator.
+Users should consider consistent uptime, prompt upgrades and delegation rates when choosing a validator.
 Offline and out-of-date validators do not generate rewards.

 Active engagement in the community is another important aspect.